LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

     RUBY_BUILD_AND_TEST_JOB_ALLOC: "--time=60 --nodes=1"
   extends: .build_and_test_on_ruby

-This example sets the build and test allocation time to 60 minutes and to run on one node.
+This example sets the build and test allocation time to 60 minutes and the the run resource to one node.

 Allowing failures
 ^^^^^^^^^^^^^^^^^^